-Michael Litchfield is the Director of the Business Law Clinic at the University of Victoria and is the Managing Director of Thinklab Consulting.
-Michael teaches various corporate and commercial law subjects at UVic while his professional practice is focused on the delivery of project and human resource management consulting services to a wide range of sectors.
+Michael Litchfield is the Director of the Business Law Clinic at the University of Victoria and is the Managing Director of Thinklab Legal Education and Training.
+Michael teaches various corporate and commercial law subjects at UVic while his professional practice is focused on the delivery of corporate training and educational consulting services to a wide range of sectors.

 Michael has a long history of involvement with access to justice initiatives in British Columbia including time spent as the Project Manager for the Public Commission on Legal Aid and the Rural Education and Access to Lawyers Initiative.
 Michael has served on various boards and committees in the non profit sector including the Habitat for Humanity Society of Greater Vancouver and the Red Door Housing Society.
-Michael is currently a board member of the Property Assessment Appeal Tribunal and the Civil Resolution Tribunal.
+Michael is currently a board member of the Property Assessment Appeal Tribunal..

 Michael holds a Bachelor of Arts and a Juris Doctor from the University of British Columbia and a Master of Laws from the University of Victoria.